 Setting it up is usually a breeze, though you'll need to check your own site and have a certain level of access to enable Google Analytics Site Search.
 See this blog post on how to enable site search.

-What Are the Site Search Reports and What Do They Tell Us?
+Site Search Reports and What They Tell Us

 Under Behavior > Site Search are four reports with information on our site search.
-Let’s investigate what each of these reports are telling us.
+Let’s investigate what each of these reports is telling us.